MasonM/avsh/README.md

 WALL TIME=0.08s CPU=51%
 ```

-Also, it detects when you're working in a synced folder, avsh automatically
+Also, avsh detects when you're working in a synced folder, and automatically
 switches to the corresponding directory on the guest before executing commands
 or starting a login shell.